 - Regularly talk to somebody you trust and feel safe opening your wounds around.

 - Write about it for yourself or for a bigger audience (this is how my page on Instagram began).
 You’ll be surprised how liberating it is to speak your truth.
 The world is really a much more receptive place today, and vulnerability is welcomed.

-#8 – Do What You’re Meant To : LIVE a Little (or a LOT) !
+#8 – Doing What You’re Meant To : LIVE a Little (or a LOT) !

 Not everyone is made for the same 9-6 job or other stereotypes like getting married and having kids, but there’s no doubt that every creative cell in your body deserves to be fueled.
 No matter who you are!

 Remember from the Trolls movie, how the characters withered away when they weren’t allowed to dance or sing?
 That’s precisely how we humans are, too.
 Just not as cute.